been2io/flux/CONTRIBUTING.md

 $ go generate ./stdlib
 ```

+### Contributing Flux Packages

+If you have some Flux code that you think the wider community would benifit from please consider contributing it to the Flux repo.
+We have layed out specific guildines in the contrib [README](https://github.com/influxdata/flux/blob/master/stdlib/contrib/README.md).
+uu

 ## Pull request guidelines

 ### Effective Go
 The Flux codebase follows the guidelines from [Effective Go](https://golang.org/doc/effective_go.html).
 Please familiarize yourself with these guidelines before submitting a pull request.

+## Security Vulnerability Reporting
+InfluxData takes security and our users' trust very seriously.
+If you believe you have found a security issue in any of our
+open source projects, please responsibly disclose it by contacting security@influxdata.com.
+More details about
+security vulnerability reporting,
+including our GPG key, [can be found here](https://www.influxdata.com/how-to-report-security-vulnerabilities/).

 ### Use of third-party packages
 A third-party package is defined as one that is not part of the standard Go distribution.